lddubeau/versync/README.md

 # versync

-`versync` is a node.js module that enables you to synchronize version numbers accross `package.json` and other source files of your choosing.
+`versync` is a node.js package that enables you to synchronize version numbers accross `package.json` and other source files of your choosing.

 This software is a fork of